AQuickRedFox/travis-template/README.md

 # travis-template
-Project template to use travis-ci
+Project template to use travis-ci.
+The project also contains clang-format and gitignore